danidiaz/dep-t/README.md

 record of functions and pass it to the program logic using some variant of [`ReaderT`](http://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Reader.html).

-To avoid depending on a concrete reader environment, let's define some auxiliary typeclasses that extract functions from a generic environment:
+To avoid being tied to a concrete reader environment, let's define some auxiliary typeclasses that extract functions from a generic environment:

     type HasLogger :: (Type -> Type) -> Type -> Constraint